 Learn how our library is organized, how we add music to our collection, and get involved in archiving our live music and creating the library database.

-Get the training to be part of KBOO’s exciting Live Remote Team!
+Learn about Engineering setup, mixing, and Board Operation for broadcasting away from KBOO studios - Live Remote Broadcasting!
+Get the training to be part of KBOO’s Live Remote Team!

 Prerequisite: Intro to Audio Production, Legal Training, and the Listening Session.